dashevo/js-dash-sdk/docs/getting-started/core-concepts.md

 It is the instance you will use most of the time for receiving or broadcasting payments.

-You can access your account with `client.account` and see [how to use a different account](/examples/use-different-account) if you need to get a specific account index.
+You can access your account with `client.getWalletAccount()` and see [how to use a different account](/examples/use-different-account) if you need to get a specific account index.

 ## App Schema and Contracts